Nelson Bay Town Centre and Foreshore Strategy

 - to provide a forum to regularly report on progress and share information between Council and the community; and

-- to drive the implementation of the actions contained within the
+- to drive the implementation of the actions contained within the delivery program.

 The Nelson Bay panel is made up of the following members: